 The review will -in particular- consider spectrum requirements of the broadcasting and mobile, except aeronautical mobile, services.
-Beside these two services, the frequency band 470-960 MHz is also allocated to a number of other services20.
+Beside these two services, the frequency band 470-960 MHz is also allocated to a number of other services22.

 On the basis of the review, the Agenda Item further allows regulatory actions in the frequency band 470-694 MHz (or parts thereof) in Region 1.
 The regulatory actions that potentially could be undertaken for 470-694 MHz or parts thereof under the Agenda Item could be changes to the service allocation (e.g. an additional allocation to the mobile service or one of the other existing services in the band 470-960 MHz).
-In addition regulatory measures could also entail the introduction of for example IMT21-identification, downlink-only requirements, geographical restrictions, or delayed entry into force.
+In addition regulatory measures could also entail the introduction of for example IMT23identification, downlink-only requirements, geographical restrictions, or delayed entry into force.
+It is common understanding that the regulatory actions are complementary to the existing allocations.